corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Good Luck with you mods and please don't forget to leave an endorsement if you like the app!
 Also, if you use this to create other mods Leave a link to my mod so other people can find it too.

+Useful Tips
+The app provides many useful tips to aid the user.

+It is useful to know all menu commands can be executed by following the alt command.
+To see what is available press and hold alt, then press the key of the letter underlined.
+For example to easily save all files press alt-f, alt-s.

 Description
 An xml object creation app that allows full xml Xpath capabilities.
 Designed as a mod editor for 7 days to die, however any